Besides being divided into four large groups, customers are also divided according to the type of purchases they make.

 Think, for example, of the last time you bought a battery for your car.
 Did you buy it because it was at an amazing price?
 Would you buy two (instead of just one) if the second unit was more affordable?
 Probably not.
 This is a rational purchase, because if you were not in need of a battery, promotional campaigns would not make you buy it.

-For businesses that work with this type of products or services, it is essential to have a good CRM, which allows you to accompany the customer and send him the appropriate campaigns at key moments.
+For businesses that work with this type of product or service, it is essential to have a good CRM, which allows you to accompany the customer and send him the appropriate campaigns at key moments.
 The window of opportunity is very short, so only in this way will it be possible to captivate the client at the perfect time.

 Even if we don't want to admit it, most of the purchases we make are emotional purchases.
 They are related to the products we buy just because we want, like, and can - they are not solving a problem, they’re just part of a lifestyle (current or intended).